 1. Recordkeeping.
 The trustee is responsible for maintaining the books and records of the trust through its life, which may stretch across several generations.
-This ongoing task involves maintaining custody of the trust’s assets and ensuring that the trust meets its tax obligations.
+This ongoing task involves the fiduciary responsibility of taking care of the assets in the best interest of the beneficiaries with respect to decisions regarding the investment and management of the assets within the trust.
 To this end, the trustee must have specific recordkeeping skills, including:

 - Allocating between principal and income.
 The trustee may hire a financial services firm to keep track of assets.
 But it is ultimately the trustee’s responsibility to make sure that payments made from the trust’s principal and income streams are properly carried out and recorded.
 This task can be legally complex.
 For instance, some beneficiaries may be eligible to receive trust income only, while others may be able to receive only payments from principal.
 Moreover, rules about how assets may enter and leave a trust vary from state to state.
 This means that the trustee may need to possess the expertise to provide legal oversight on transactions in several jurisdictions.